 Clip off the excess zip tie and give it a little melt with the lighter to reduce sharp edges.

 Boom!
-You’ve got yourself a dirt cheap reusable water bottle that you can clip to your harness, your pack, or wherever.
+You’ve got yourself a dirt cheap reusable water bottle that you can clip to your harness, your pack, or wherever like a Nalgene holster.
 These bottles are durable and super light.
 I’ve never had a cord break or slip out in my couple years of using this approach.

 I usually carry one large 32oz bottle that I can clip somewhere on my pack and I also carry the .5 liter Gatorade with the same setup.